 All you need to know about the process of app design.

-6 steps to great product discovery
+A 6-step-guide to great product discovery

 Doing product discovery will combat that because you’ll understand the market, the users, and the problems they face.